plioi/plioi.github.io/_posts/2013-10-15-fail-loudly.md

 {% gist 6994443 %}

-When a test method had no parameters at all, it would explicitly return a single empty object[], meaning "Call the test method once with no args.&#8221; FindInputs(&#8230;), on the other hand, could still yield zero object[], and thus zero requests to call the method.
+When a test method had no parameters at all, it would explicitly return a single empty object[], meaning "Call the test method once with no args."
+FindInputs(&#8230;), on the other hand, could still yield zero object[], and thus zero requests to call the method.
 Here's a bug that causes silent failures, and the worst failure is the one that keeps on happening without anyone knowing.
-We often hear the advice to "fail fast&#8221;, but there's an implicit "&#8230;and fail as loudly as possible&#8221; in there, too.
+We often hear the advice to "fail fast", but there's an implicit "&#8230;and fail as loudly as possible" in there, too.

 ## The Fix: Fail Loudly